 Lifehack "third hand":

-The most important point: the size must fit.
+Most important point: Size must fit.

 Replacement option (if a stopper can be removed at the top):